Following are some answers to common support questions. If you cannot find an answer to your question in these FAQs, please contact us.

 What are the advantages of using a hardware key versus a software license?

 - Software licenses are issued for a specific PC.
 A hardware key can be moved from one PC to another.
 The software will run if the hardware key is plugged into the computer.

 - If the PC ever fails then a software license must be re-issued by a multi-step process with our licensing personnel.
-A hardware key can be unplugged from the failed PC and plugged into another PC and OCR continues without interruption.
+A hardware key on other hand can be un-plugged from the failed PC and plugged into another PC and OCR continues without interruption.

 - A software license enables you to get started immediately.
 The evaluation software is managed through a software license and can be used until a hardware key is shipped to you.

 How do you license the software – on a per seat basis?

 - PrimeOCR is licensed on a per PC basis.